 - Sesame Zoodles

 For more information and to register, call the Kaiser Permanente San Francisco Health Education Department at 415-833-3450 or email SFhealthed@kp.org.
-You can also register now for the June class, Cooking for College, to be held on June 3.

 To learn more about Dr. Shiue’s cooking and see more of her recipes, check out her blog, spiceboxtravels.com.
 Dr. Shiue also contributes recipes to the Kaiser Permanente’s Food for Health blog , a repository for all sorts of great cooking and meal planning ideas.
 You can also visit Dr Shiue’s Facebook page, which has nutrition articles, recipes, and details about her classes.